Néstor Moiraghi

-Néstor Emanuel Moiraghi (born 19 April 1985 in Cipolletti, Argentina) is an Argentine footballer who plays as a centre-back for Agropecuario.
+Néstor Emanuel Moiraghi (born 19 April 1985 in Cipolletti, Argentina) is an Argentine footballer who plays as a centre-back for Olimpo.

 Club career

 He has previously played for Dinamo Tirana in Albania during the 2005–2006 season, which is his only time spent playing in Europe in his entire career.

 On 31 January 2011, he signed a new deal with the Uruguayan side Defensor Sporting.